Organic direct and indirect effects with post-treatment common causes of mediator and outcome: Definition, identifiability and estimation of organic direct and indirect effects with post-treatment common causes of mediator and outcome: interventions after

 {\bf Proof of theorem~\ref{thmpost}}

-In this proof, the first two equalities follow from the definition of conditional expectation.
+The first two equalities follow from the definition of conditional expectation.
 The third equality follows from equations~(\ref{identpost}) and~(\ref{defintpost}).
 The fourth equality follows from the fact that treatment was randomized; this implies that